tdangw/Chess-AI-Arena/README.md

     ```json
     "homepage": "https://tdangw.github.io/chess-ai-arena/",
     ```
-    This step is crucial as it tells Vite how to set the correct paths for the deployed site.

-3.  **Run the Deploy Script:** Once configured, simply run the following command in your terminal:
+3.  **Run the Deploy Script:** Once configured, run the following command in your terminal:
     ```bash
     npm run deploy
     ```
-    This single command will automatically:
-    a.  **Build** your project using Vite into an optimized `dist` folder.
-    b.  **Push** the contents of the `dist` folder to a special branch named `gh-pages` in your repository.
+    This command will automatically create a `gh-pages` branch, push all your project files to it, and publish them.

 4.  **Set GitHub Pages Source:**
     *   In your repository on GitHub, go to **Settings** > **Pages**.
     *   Under "Build and deployment", set the **Source** to **Deploy from a branch**.
-    *   Under "Branch", select `gh-pages` and keep the folder as `/ (root)`.
+    *   Set the **Branch** to `gh-pages`.
     *   Click **Save**.

-After a minute or two, your application will be live at the URL you specified in the `homepage` field.
+Your application will now be live at the URL you specified in the `homepage` field.